fnkzhang/ECS171FinalProject/README.md

 - Created heatmaps to check correlation between features and earning 50k
 - Implemented buggy version of model1 (issues fixed by Pallavi)
 - Implemented Model 2 after discussing with other groupmates
-- Added Model2 Methods & Results and Conclusion sections to the final writeup
+- Added Model2 Methods & Results sections and contributed to the Conclusion section in the final writeup